Food price rises put restive Egypt on edge

 But Fahim added that inflation coupled with high unemployment, officially estimated at 13 percent, was likely to pressure the government into maintaining subsidies, despite their increasing burden on state finances.

-The government spends over $5.5 billion a year on food subsidies, which also cover items such as rice, oil and sugar.
+The government spends over $5.5 billion (3.6 billion pounds) a year on food subsidies, which also cover items such as rice, oil and sugar.
 Curbs on bread subsidies triggered severe riots in 1977, and as recently as 2008, Mubarak faced protests over shortages.

 In 2003, a sharp decline in the value of the pound caused the price of non-subsidised bread to soar, leaving more Egyptians buying the cheaper, subsidised flat loaves and triggering supply shortages.